 A new CDC Bill was introduced to Parliament on 16 November.
-Here is our briefing on the Bill and what it means for CDC and our work in developing countries - alternatively you can download it here (pdf).
+Here is our briefing on the Bill and what it means for CDC and our work in developing countries.

 Commonwealth Development Corporation Bill, November 2016

 Comment from CDC’s Chief Executive on the Commonwealth Development Corporation Bill.

 Diana Noble, Chief Executive said: “Investment is a powerful way to deliver development and reduce poverty.
 A strong private sector generates the prosperity that will provide much-needed infrastructure, public services and jobs in developing nations.
 CDC has supported many now

 businesses and employers in Africa and South Asia during formative and, often, challenging periods of their early growth.
 And CDC’s investments have generated good returns over its history, which are then recycled into further investments, making it an efficient use of UK taxpayers money.

 The 1999 CDC Act set a limit on the level of financial support that the UK Government can provide to CDC.
 While raising the limit increases the Government’s options in supporting CDC’s future growth, on its own, the Bill doesn’t lead to any further capital for CDC.
 All future decisions to invest in CDC will be supported by a robust business case.”

 The Bill can be found here.
 It will receive its Second Reading on 29 November 2016.

 CDC briefing on the introduction of the Bill: